The Ultimate Guide to Protecting Your Child Online in 2024

 6. Privacy and information security

-As parents, we are most concerned about the effect of the online world on our children’s emotional and physical wellbeing.
-Children are susceptible to information security threats that can cause financial harm.
-These are the exact same threats that adults face: malware and viruses, phishing scams, and identity theft.
+As parents, we are most concerned about the effect of the online world on our children’s emotional and physical well-being.
+It's easy to forget that children are susceptible to information security threats that can cause significant financial harm.

-The issue is children are far less experienced and are generally far more trusting than us cynical adults.
-To kids, sharing their personal details, like their full name or where they live, may not seem like such a big deal.
-They may even be tricked by a malicious third party into sharing your credit card details.
+Threats such as malware and viruses, phishing scams, and identity theft can have a much better chance of hitting a child – being so much more trusting and less experienced than us adults.
+To kids, sharing their personal details, such as their full name or where they live, may not seem like such a big deal.
+They may even be tricked by a malicious third party into sharing your own credit card details.

 There are a number of ways that hackers and thieves can get information out of children.
 Free downloadable games, movies, or even ringtones that market themselves to children can place viruses onto your computer and steal your information.